 For example, no search warrant is required for police to search businesses whose purpose is liquor distribution, the sale of sporting weapons, stone quarrying and mining and automobile junkyards as they are considered “closely regulated industries.”

 In the City of South El Monte, Phillip Kilgore owned and operated the Lavender Massage Center.
 He had owned and operated it since 2013.
 While he initially ran the business under a series of City licenses, in July 2017, the City approved a conditional use permit (“CUP”) for his massage establishment.
-The CUP set out a series of extensive conditions, including hours of operation, the qualifications of employees, limits on altering the interiors of the building and that Killgore “must allow two inspections a year . . . to ensure compliance of all conditions of approval.”
+The CUP set out a series of extensive conditions, including hours of operation, the qualifications of employees, limits on altering the interiors of the building and that Killgore “must allow two inspections a year . . . to ensure compliance with all conditions of approval.”

 The CUP also referenced California’s Massage Therapy Act, a comprehensive certification and regulatory scheme adopted in 2014 that authorizes local governments to establish their own regulations.
 California Business & Professions Code §§ 4600 – 4621.
-The act allows local governments with the power to “manage [massage] establishments in the best interests of the individual community.”
+The act allows local governments the power to “manage [massage] establishments in the best interests of the individual community.”

 In 2015, the City of South El Monte enacted Ordinance No. 1195 governing massage establishments.
 Its purpose was “to better control illicit operations and promote the public health, safety and welfare by imposing stricter requirements on massage practitioners, therapists and establishments.”